DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 To be fair: there are real situations where Snowflake is the right call.

-- Concurrent users at scale: If 50 analysts are running queries simultaneously, DuckDB’s single-process model becomes a bottleneck.
-Snowflake handles this elegantly.
+- Concurrent users at scale: if 50+ analysts are running heavy queries simultaneously, DuckDB’s single-process model becomes a bottleneck.
+Snowflake handles high concurrency elegantly.

 - Real-time data sharing: Snowflake’s Data Sharing feature is genuinely powerful for organizations that need to share live data with partners or subsidiaries.

-- Team has no ops capacity: If nobody on the team can manage infrastructure, Snowflake’s fully managed model removes a real burden.
+- No internal ops capacity: if nobody on the team can manage basic infrastructure, Snowflake’s fully managed model removes a real operational burden.

-- Data volume is under 500 GB (DuckDB is blazing fast at this scale)
+- Data volume is under 500 GB–1 TB (DuckDB is extremely fast at this scale)

-- Query load is modest (under a few hundred concurrent users)
+- Query load is moderate (under 50 concurrent users)

-- You have at least one engineer comfortable with infrastructure
+- You have at least one engineer comfortable with basic infrastructure

 - Cost efficiency is a priority